Chemaclass/chemaclass.com/content/blog/2023-03-16-have-you-always-been-like-this.md

 +++
 title = "Have you always been like this?" description = "Have you always been like this?
 Constantly reading books, writing blog posts, public speaker in conferences and meet-ups, learning in your private time, etc...?
-No. But that wouldn't be enough for a blog post, so let's go deeper into the topic." draft = false
+The short answer is: no, and let me tell you how I ended up in this situation." draft = false
 [taxonomies]
 tags = [ "habits", "focus", "discipline" ]